dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 }
 ```

-The code snippet above just show how the states are updated, it doesn't care about the rest.
-Of course the state machine we have implemente is a very simple one, but if we are going for example to add support for the Print Screen and Pause key, it will probably have more states.
-The buffer update code can be reused from the previous paragraph.

-### Handling the "Special" keys
+### Handling Modifier keys

-When talking about special keys we are referring to those keys that are considered like modifiers keys, when pressed they can alter the output from other keys (we are not talking about the scancode, but for the translated key), or they are simply used in combination with other keys, we are mostly referring to the _Ctrl_, _Alt_, _Shift_, _Gui_, _Super_,  and to some extent also the caps lock (even if this little bit easier to handle).

-When these keys are being kept pressed the driver need to know this informantion, because it has to behave accordingly:
+For our purposes we're considering the modifier keys to be *ctrl*, *alt*, *shift*, *gui/super*.
+The caps lock could also be considered a modifier key too.
+These keys are interesting because they can drastically alter the meaning of other key presses.
+Of course an application can choose any key to be a modifier key, but we will only be supporting the common ones.
+We're going to store the state of these modifier keys alognside each keypress (inside the struct we created earlier - see below) so that an application can quickly tell how to interpret a key event by only looking at a single event,
+rather than having to track the state of the modifiers themselves.
+This reduces a lot of duplicate code, is a nice api to work with!

+Some examples of how an application might use the modifiers:

-* If the `shift` key is pressed the translation to ascii mechanism needs to know it because it has to return the Capital Symbol associated with that key (for Capital Symbol we mean or the Letter or the symbol above some keys)
+* If the `shift` key is pressed the translation to ascii mechanism needs to know it because it has to return the shifted/capital symbol associated with that key.
-* If `ctrl` and `alt` are pressed the driver needs to know it because it can trigger either a key combination or some of the "Alt"ernative symbols on some special keyboard keys.
+* If `ctrl` or `alt` are pressed the driver needs to know it because it can trigger either a key combination or some of the "alt"ernative symbols on some special keyboard keys.
-* If the caps lock key is pressed (not kept pressed) we need the translation function to return only the Capital version of the keys associated with alphabetical letters.
+* If the caps lock key is pressed (not kept pressed) we need the translation function to return only the capital version of the key.

-So we basically need to keep track of the state of each of those buttons, and let the driver/translate function know if the keys are pressed.
-So it's time to update the key_event data structure.
+Our driver will need to keep track of the current state of all the modifiers, and then store a snapshot of their state when a key event happens.
+Time to update our `key_event` structure:
-With what?
-Wel probably the first thing that could come to mind is to add a variable for each of the keys, something like:

 ```c
 typedef struct {